Complex and Adaptive Dynamical Systems: A Primer: Foundations of Cognitive Systems Theory

-\underline{\sl Synchronous and asynchronous updating}\\ A dynamical system with discrete time is updated synchronously (asynchronously) when all variables are evaluated simultaneously (one after another). \end{quotation} For a continuous-time formulation there is no difference between synchronous and asynchronous updating, it matters however for a dynamical system with discrete time, as we discussed in the chapter on {\it ``Random Boolean Networks''}.
+\runinhead{Continuous Versus Discrete Time Dynamics} Neural networks can be modeled either by using a discrete time formulation $t=1,2,3,\ldots $ or by employing continuous time $t\in[0,\infty]$. \begin{quotation}{\it Synchronous and Asynchronous Updating.\enspace} A dynamical system with discrete time is updated synchronously (asynchronously) when all variables are evaluated simultaneously (one after another). \end{quotation} For a continuous time formulation there is no difference between synchronous and asynchronous updating however, it matters for a dynamical system with discrete time, as we discussed in Chap.~\ref{chap_networks2}.

 The dynamics of a cognitive system needs to be stable.
-This condition requires that the overall dynamical feature cannot depend, e.g., on the number of components and on the local numerical updating procedure.
-Continuous time is therefore the only viable option for real-world cognitive systems.
+This condition requires that the overall dynamical feature cannot depend, e.g., on the number of components or on the local numerical updating procedure.
+Continuous or quasi-continous time is therefore the only viable option for real-world cognitive systems.